Manuela Hărăbor

+Manuela Hărăbor (born 2 April 1968) is a Romanian actress.

+Biography

-Manuela Hărăbor (born 2 April 1968 in Bucharest) is a Romanian actress.
-She debuted in 1972 as a 4-years old girl in the film Veronica.
+Born in Bucharest, she debuted in 1972 as a 4-years old girl in the film Veronica.
 She became popular after playing the role of Simina in the film The Forest Woman (Pădureanca, 1987).
-Manuela Hărăbor graduated from the Bucharest Academy of Theatre and Film in 1991.
+Hărăbor graduated from the Bucharest Academy of Theatre and Film in 1991.
+In 1995 she went to the United States, where she spent 2 years in New York City and 3 years in Miami.